p4535992/foundryvtt-variant-encumbrance/README.md

 **Feature: Do Not apply weight for equipped armor item:** This is a homebrew rule, for equipped armor types (clothing, light, medium, heavy, natural), the weight is set to 0 and not applied.
 NOTE: This will override the feature from '_Equipped Item Weight Multiplier_'

+**Feature: Use STR flat value instead STR MOD on Bulk":** This is a homebrew rule, ONLY FOR BULK calculation.
+Currently there is no way to adjust the maximum bulk for a creature, which is tied to size and STR MOD, now you can use the flat value of force to handle it.

 ### Variant Encumbrance Flag